UNEDLabs/moodle-block_remlab_manager/README.md

 The Java applets or the Javascript applications should have been created with version 5.1 (build 20150613 or later) of EjsS to work properly.

 This plugin supports (but does not require) the use of ENLARGE for managing the connection to the remote labs.
+For more information about ENLARGE visit https://www.nebsyst.com and https://irs.nebsyst.com.
+This plugin will not receive further updates.
+For more updated versions, contact the authors and/or Nebulous Systems.

 ## 2. License